PRBonn/PartiallyObservedInverseGames.jl/README.md

 ### Caching

-Both scripts will check for cached results in `data/`.
-If cached results have been found, they will be loaded and the figures will be reproduced from this data.
+The scripts located in `experiments/` will check for cached results in `data/`.
+If cached results are found, they will be loaded and the figures will be reproduced from this data.
 In order to reproduce results from scratch you will have to clear the cache first by calling `clear_cache!()` (implemented in `experiments/utils/simple_caching.jl`).
 Alternatively, you can remove the `@run_cached`  macro in front the function calls in the experiment to disable caching for that call.